Tazacorte, the sunniest

 tazacorte old town with banana trees

-Discover Tazacorte’s tropical beauty in La Palma: Family-friendly beach and exquisite flavors
+Discover Tazacorte’s tropical beauty in La Palma: Family-friendly destination and exquisite flavors

 The historic center is situated 107 meters above sea level but is renowned for housing one of the island’s finest beaches, known as Tazacorte Beach.
 Furthermore, Tazacorte Port offers a wide range of tourist services, such as water sports and thrilling boat excursions to spot whales and dolphins.